 The Verge, his most recent title, is about the steps that lead us into life changing adventures.

-But why this one?
-I wonder.
-Why the GGR?
+But why this one, in particular?
+Why the Golden Globe Race?

 Langham references an episode off the coast of Haiti, where his vessel was boarded and ‘torn apart’ by government agencies looking for illegal substances, as well as occasions in which he was repeatedly flown over at low altitude off the coast Florida.